Updated on October 26, 2022

 Cricut Design Space File: Sending You Love Card

-On the design you will see two dotted lines.
-One is the score line for the card, the other is the perforation line to be able to open up the card and see the writing inside.
+On the design, you will see two dotted lines.
+One is the score line for the card, and the other is the perforation line so you can open the card and see the writing inside.

-To change your shape from cut or draw to perforate, click on the image.
-Under Linetype use the dropdown menu to choose Perf.
-In the layers panel you will see next to any image that will be perforated it will say Basic Perf.
+Click on the image to change your shape from cut or draw to perforate.
+Under Linetype, use the dropdown menu to choose Perf.
+In the layers panel, next to any image that will be perforated, it will say Basic Perf.

-Once your material is loaded into the machine follow the onscreen prompts for which tool to use.
-The numbers for the specific tip or blade will be displayed on the screen to help you choose the correct one.
+Once your material is loaded into the machine, follow the onscreen prompts for which tool to use.
+The specific tip or blade numbers will be displayed on the screen to help you choose the correct one.

 Use adhesive around the edge of the white cardstock with the Sending You Love writing.